cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 drawn from the "base mode" variant of {{I-D.irtf-cfrg-voprf}}.
 The following OPRF ciphersuites supports are supported:

-- OPRF(ristretto255, SHA-256)
+- OPRF(ristretto255, SHA-512)
-- OPRF(decaf448, SHA-256)
+- OPRF(decaf448, SHA-512)
 - OPRF(P-256, SHA-256)
 - OPRF(P-384, SHA-512)
 - OPRF(P-521, SHA-512)

 The OPAQUE hash function is that which is associated with the OPRF variant.
-For the variants specified here, only SHA-512 is supported.
+For the variants specified here, only SHA-512 and SHA-256 are supported.

 The OPAQUE MHFs include Argon2 {{?I-D.irtf-cfrg-argon2}}, scrypt {{?RFC7914}},
 and PBKDF2 {{?RFC2898}} with suitable parameter choices.
 These may be constant